 Next, take a little more soil in your hand, and sprinkle it over the seeds.
 You’re just looking for light coverage here.
 Again, no need to be perfect.
 You don’t have to cover every seed exactly the same.

 Then take your hand and lightly press down all across the tray to really set the seeds into their new home.

 Last planting step: give ’em a good drink of water.
-The spray bottle is for later, now is the time to use a watering can or the mist option on your hose sprayer.
+The spray bottle is for later—now is the time to use a watering can or the mist option on your hose sprayer.
 You don’t want them swimming in water, but you do want them very, very damp.

-A few days later, you’ll see even more seed germinating, and then the true leaves starting to show.
+A few days later, you’ll see even more seeds germinating, and then the true leaves starting to show.
 These are the ones that actually start looking like the plants you are used to, albeit really tiny, adorable versions.

 And then after a little over a week, you’ll have a whole tray full of beautiful microgreens.
 You can choose to harvest at any point after the true leaves show up.

 I normally let mine go until about the 10 day mark, when the greens are about two inches tall.

 You can harvest in one of two ways.
 First option: you can pull out the greens and shake off the extra soil.
 You’ll need the soil to be extra dry to do it properly, so stop watering a few days before you’re going to harvest.
 Then, on harvest day, pull up the greens, and shake off the excess soil.
 Depending on the type of green, it can be tricky to get every ounce of soil out.
 This isn’t my favorite way to harvest.

 My preferred method of harvesting is to clip the microgreens with sharp kitchen scissors just above the soil line.
 You lose some of the plant, but it saves a lot of soil-removal headaches.